 Have some FUN!
 Have you noticed how much you work?
 There is ALWAYS more that needs to be done.
 This has certainly been true in my life.
 Kids always need your attention or something done for them.
 And you run a household, probably have a job or career, and have your own relationships and needs.
 Make a list of ways to have fun and schedule it into your life.

 Get some help.
 You MUST recharge your own batteries.
 In order to make time for rejuvenating yourself, get some help.
-Use shopping services that deliver groceries (Stop and Shop delivery service is www.PeaPod.com), use a laundry service, get a cleaning service even if it’s only every two weeks.
+Use shopping services that deliver groceries (for example Instacart.com for favorite stores, or Stop and Shop delivery service is www.PeaPod.com), use a laundry service, get a cleaning service even if it’s only every two weeks.
 Trade off with other parents and take their kids while they rejuvenate and vice versa.
 Trust me, they all need it as much as you do and will be glad you suggested it.